-A hold item called Life Orb boosts attacking moves by a 30% at the cost of 10% of your Max HP.
+A hold item called Life Orb boosts attacking moves by a 30% at the cost of HP equal to 10% of the maximum every time you attack.
 The abilities Magic Guard and Sheer Force (for moves that affect it) cancels this out though.
 While not a direct example, Abilities such as Quick Feet, Guts, and Toxic Boost tend to invite a similar strategy.
 While these Abilities are activated by the user being afflicted by Standard Status Effects, players often speed up the process by equipping Pokemon that have said Abilities with a Toxic or Flame Orb, inflicting poison or a burn on them.
 This results in the Speed or Attack boost granted by the Ability, as well as a Disability Immunity against more hindering statuses like paralysis or sleep, at the cost of losing health each turn to the poison or burn.

 Some powerful moves such as Take Down, Wood Wammer, Flare Blitz, Brave Bird, Head Smash, Double-Edge, Volt Tackle, and Submission do recoil damage to the user.
 Some Pokemon, such as Aerodactyl and Geodude have the ability Rock Head, which prevents recoil damage.
 Others have the ability Reckless, which raises the damage and the recoil.